CDCgov/mycosnp-nf/docs/usage.md

 # Parameters

-Parameter documentation is available [here](params.md).
-You can also see full pipeline parameters by using `--help` when running the workflow:
+Parameter documentation is available in [docs/params.md](params.md).
+You can also see full pipeline parameters by using `--help`:

 ```console
 nextflow run main.nf --help